warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/error-reduction-in-very-large-groups.md

 currently available to you to view (the number of occurrences available after our algorithm runs).

+Errors not stored (ie: errors rejected by our algorithm) do not count towards your monthly quota usage.

 ### Rate limiting
 Because these error groups with very high occurrence counts can report many errors each minute, Airbrake will start to partially limit the percentage of